alexandra-riva/vr-space/README.md

 - Animated flying phoenix and orbiting butterfly
 - Interactive 3D models that play sounds when approached or clicked
 - Headset-compatible (WebXR support)
-- A portal that connects my scene with my teammates' spaces, as part of our shared repository: [futurespaces](https://github.com/fthuggy/futurespaces)
+- A glowing blue portal that connects my scene with my teammates' spaces.
+This feature works only within our shared repository: [futurespaces](https://github.com/fthuggy/futurespaces)